RESEARCH STARTER

 After several years without a headline role, Smith returned with Men in Black III in 2012.
 He then produced and starred in the science-fiction film After Earth (2013), which again saw him acting together with Jaden.
 However, the film was harshly received by critics.
 After a minor role in Winter’s Tale (2014), Smith starred as a veteran fraudster opposite Margot Robbie in Focus (2015).
 He also signed on for the lead role in Concussion (2015), based on the story of the neuropathologist who discovered chronic traumatic encephalopathy (CTE) in football players, and as a member of the ensemble cast in Suicide Squad (2016), a superhero film based on DC Comics villains who become antiheroes.
 The former was mostly well received, while the latter was a critical failure but a commercial success.

 Smith next took the lead in the drama Collateral Beauty, directed by David Frankel, in 2016.
 The film received negative reviews from critics but performed well financially.
 His next film, Bright (2017), was a crime story set in a fantastical alternate present in which mythological creatures live alongside humans.
-Smith played a human police officer teamed with the police force's first orc officer; the mismatched duo must overcome animosity between the various races.
-Though the film, directed by Smith's Suicide Squad director David Ayer, had a poor critical reception, it was notable for being released through the video-streaming service Netflix and becoming one of the site's most-streamed features.
-It was also reportedly the most expensive Netflix film to date.
+Smith played a human police officer teamed with the police force’s first orc police officer; the mismatched duo must overcome animosity between the various races.
+Though the film, directed by Smith’s Suicide Squad director David Ayer, had a poor critical reception, it was notable for being released through the video-streaming service Netflix and becoming one of the site’s most-streamed features.
+It was also reportedly the most expensive Netflix film at the time of its release.

 Smith went on to provide the voice of the lead character in the well-received animated film Spies in Disguise, released in 2019.
 He was also cast in Disney’s live-action remake of Aladdin (2019) as the Genie and starred in the popular comedic action film Bad Boys for Life (2020), which he also produced.
 Also in 2020, with Pinkett Smith, he executive-produced Life in a Year, a romance drama featuring Jaden.

-Smith next accepted the lead in Emancipation, a biopic of a self-emancipated man who joined the Union Army.
-He and coproducer Antoine Fuqua made headlines in 2021 when they moved its production out of Georgia in protest of the state's restrictive voting laws.
+Smith next accepted the lead in Emancipation (2022), a biopic of a self-emancipated man who joined the Union Army.
+He and coproducer Antoine Fuqua made headlines in 2021 when they moved the production out of Georgia in protest of the state’s restrictive voting laws.
 Smith starred in his most critically acclaimed film in years with the movie King Richard (2021), in which he played the father of tennis stars Serena and Venus Williams.
-The role earned Smith a Golden Globe at the 2022 ceremony, which was untelevised due to ongoing controversy among members of the Hollywood Foreign Press Association, as well as a Screen Actors Guild Award.
-Though Smith was also nominated for the Academy Award for best actor for the role, which he ultimately won, his achievement was overshadowed at the Oscars ceremony after he instigated an incident with one of the event's celebrity presenters that involved physical violence.
-Upon comedian and actor Chris Rock's delivery of a joke about Pinkett Smith's lack of hair, which she had previously attributed to the condition alopecia, Smith took to the stage and slapped Rock in the face before returning to his seat and profanely shouting at him.
-While many commentators noted the importance of recognizing the sensitivity of Pinkett Smith's condition, several also criticized Smith's publicly violent reaction.
+The role earned Smith a Golden Globe at the 2022 ceremony, which was untelevised due to controversy related to diversity and ethics concerns among members of the Hollywood Foreign Press Association, as well as a Screen Actors Guild Award.
+Though Smith was also nominated for the Academy Award for best actor for the role, which he ultimately won, his achievement was overshadowed at the Oscars ceremony after he instigated an incident with one of the event’s celebrity presenters that involved physical violence.
+Upon comedian and actor Chris Rock‘s delivery of a joke about Pinkett Smith’s lack of hair, which she had previously attributed to the condition alopecia, Smith took to the stage and slapped Rock in the face before returning to his seat and profanely shouting at him.
+While many commentators noted the importance of recognizing the sensitivity of Pinkett Smith’s condition, several also criticized Smith’s publicly violent reaction.
 Following a somewhat loose apology that did not mention Rock during his award acceptance speech, he then apologized to Rock on social media before announcing that he had resigned from the Academy of Motion Picture Arts and Sciences, which stated that it had begun disciplinary action discussions.
-In April, the academy announced that Smith had been banned from attending the Oscars ceremony for the next decade.
+In April, the academy announced that Smith had been banned from attending the Oscars ceremony for the next decade, in effect until 2032.

 Significance

-In 2007 Newsweek magazine named Smith the most powerful actor on the planet.
+In 2007, Newsweek magazine named Smith the most powerful actor on the planet.
 The claim was not mere hyperbole: Smith was one of the most popular actors in Hollywood and had a remarkable string of box-office hits.
-In 2008, Hancock became his eighth consecutive film to gross more than $100 million, and by 2021 nineteen of his films in all had reached that mark.
+In 2008, Hancock became his eighth consecutive film to gross more than $100 million, and by 2021, nineteen of his films in all had reached that mark.
 He also became one of the few actors to command a salary of $20 million per film.
-By 2022 he had received three Oscar nominations, five Golden Globe nominations and one Golden Globe win, a Screen Actors Guild Award, and four Grammy Awards.
-Smith also founded a private elementary school called the New Village Leadership Academy, in Calabasas, California, and was noted for other charitable work and social causes.
+By 2022, he had received three Oscar nominations and one Oscar win, five Golden Globe nominations and one Golden Globe win, a Screen Actors Guild Award, and four Grammy Awards.
+Smith also founded a private elementary school called the New Village Leadership Academy in Calabasas, California, and was noted for other charitable work and social causes.
+The school operated from 2008 to 2013.

 Bibliography